Zeleo/recurrence-expression/README.md

 ## Rationale

-This project started out as a custom trigger for Quartz Scheduler.
+This project started out as a custom trigger for the Quartz Scheduler.
 Quartz comes with a handful of built-in triggers, but they did not satisfy all our scheduling needs.
 So we decided to roll our own.
 We used Clojure to implement the date calculation, and as a result it was